 Also Read – Dolly Khanna Stocks Portfolio Holdings

 Rakesh Jhunjhunwala on Trading

-The first and last principal of trading as per Rakesh Jhunjhunwala is “Trading is price based trend and not opinion based”.
+The first and last principle of trading as per Rakesh Jhunjhunwala is “Trading is price based trend and not opinion-based”.

 Good Trader qualities as per Rakesh Jhunjhunwala